CS480UIC/dbs-city_sustainability/documentation/glossary.md

 - company is dependent on industry.
 Each company must belong to one or more industries.
 - industry is dependent on country.
 Each industry must be incorporated by one country.
 - energy_management is dependent on city.
 Each energy_management must be used by one city.
 - waste_management is dependent on city.
-Each waste_management must be managed by one city
+Each waste_management must be managed by one city.
 - city is dependent on country.
 Each city must exist in one country.
 - user is dependent on country.
 Each user must live in one country.